 There are four types of heavy weapons teams common in Africa:

-Both sides used man carried rocket launchers including Bazookas and RPGs, however, the Portuguese kept their rocket launchers in separate teams reporting to the platoon (combat group) commander.
+Both sides used man portable rocket launchers including Bazookas and RPGs, however, the Portuguese kept their rocket launchers in separate teams reporting to the platoon (combat group) commander.
 The Portuguese used their rocket launchers when the target was in cover, e.g. in a bunker, entrenchment, building, or just behind an ant hill.
 A Bazooka Team represents one of these Portuguese stands, regardless of the specific weapon utilised.

 In the game a Bazooka Team represents a guy with the weapon plus another guy who is the loader and/or ammunition carrier.
 A Bazooka Team: